Finnish War: February–May 1808

-On February 21, 1808, 24,000 Russian troops under Friedrich Wilhelm von Buxhoevden crossed the border in Ahvenkoski and took the town of Lovisa (Finnish: Loviisa).
+On February 21, 1808, 24,000 Russian troops under Friedrich Wilhelm von Buxhoevden crossed the Swedish–Russian border in Ahvenkoski and took the town of Loviisa.
 Since Klingspor had not arrived, Lieutenant General Karl Nathanael af Klercker acted as Swedish commander in Finland.
-He was notified of the Russian invasion already on 21 February and since it was impossible to hold the predefined defense lines as the army had not yet fully assembled he ordered the army to assemble at Tavastehus (Finnish: Hämeenlinna).
-Before the engagement started Klingspor finally arrived on 2 March and assumed command.
-Instead of facing the Russians at Tavastehus he ordered the army to withdraw.
-In Savolax the Russians also forced the Swedes to withdraw.
+He was notified of the Russian invasion already on 21 February and since it was impossible to hold the predefined defense lines as the army had not yet fully assembled, he ordered the army to assemble at Hämeenlinna.
+Before the engagement started, Klingspor finally arrived on 2 March and assumed command.
+Instead of facing the Russians at Hämeenlinna, he ordered the army to withdraw.
+In Savonia the Russians also forced the Swedes to withdraw.
 The king was quite unprepared for the attack, especially as war was not declared until April.
 About 21,000 Swedish troops were stationed in various fortresses in Finland, while the rest of his army was unable to leave southern Sweden for fear of Danish attack.

 The Russian advance was swift.
-On the first day of the war they had captured the town of Lovisa and besieged the Swedish sea fortress of Svartholm.
-Borgå (Finnish: Porvoo) was captured on 24 February and Helsingfors (Finnish: Helsinki) on 2 March.
-Abandoned Swedish fortifications on the Hangö Peninsula (Finnish: Hanko) were taken and manned on 21 March and on the same day the Russian army took Åbo (Finnish: Turku) while a small detachment was sent to Åland.
-Before the end of March 1808 even Vasa was taken.
-In Savolax, Russians also advanced rapidly and took Kuopio on 16 March.
+On the first day of the war they had captured the town of Loviisa and besieged the Swedish sea fortress of Svartholm.
+Porvoo was captured on 24 February and Helsinki on 2 March.
+Abandoned Swedish fortifications on the Hanko Peninsula were taken and manned on 21 March and on the same day the Russian army took Turku while a small detachment was sent to Åland.
+Before the end of March 1808 even Vaasa was taken.
+In Savonia, Russians also advanced rapidly and took Kuopio on 16 March.
 Swedish forces had mostly just withdrawn before the advancing Russian often destroying usable materials.
-For example, the Swedish archipelago fleet's ships that been docked in Åbo (nearly 50 gun sloops) were torched to prevent their capture.
+For example, the Swedish archipelago fleet's ships that had been docked in Turku (nearly 50 gun sloops) were torched to prevent their capture.

 The Swedish fortress of Svartholm, commanded by Major Carl Magnus Gripenberg, was ill-prepared for a war.
 While the garrison was 700 men strong, only a third of the men had actually functioning weapons, while most of the fortress' guns had no carriages.
 The fortress had fallen into disrepair and lacked both adequate food and ammunition stores.
 Even the wells were found to be unusable.
 After starting the siege on 21 February, the Russians issued a surrender demand for the fort, but this was refused by the Swedes.
 The demand was repeated on 2 March but without success.
 After a meager Russian bombardment, Gripenberg agreed to negotiations on 10 March.
 The fortress surrendered to the Russians on 18 March after a siege that had lasted roughly a month, with just one man having been wounded in action.